cocos-creator/docs-3d-deprecated/en/engine/renderable/model-component.md

 ## Static batching

 The current static batching scheme is static batching at run time.
 Static batching can be performed by calling `BatchingUtility.batchStaticModel`.
-This function receives a node, and then merges all `Mesh` in `ModelComponent` under that node into one, and hangs it under another node.
+This function receives a node, and then merges all `Mesh` in `MeshRenderer` under that node into one, and hangs it under another node.

-After batching, the original transform of `ModelComponent` cannot be changed, but the transform of the root node after batching can be changed.
+After batching, the original transform of `MeshRenderer` cannot be changed, but the transform of the root node after batching can be changed.
 Only nodes that meet the following conditions can be statically batched:

-  * The child node can only contain `ModelComponent`.
+  * The child node can only contain `MeshRenderer`.
-  * The vertex data structure of `Mesh` of `ModelComponent` under child nodes must be consistent.
+  * The vertex data structure of `Mesh` of `MeshRenderer` under child nodes must be consistent.
-  * The material of `ModelComponent` under child nodes must be the same.
+  * The material of `MeshRenderer` under child nodes must be the same.

 ## About dynamic batching